openmm/openmm/docs-source/usersguide/library.rst

   running something else on the computer at the same time, and you want to prevent OpenMM from monopolizing all available cores.

+.. _platform-specific-properties-determinism:

+Determinism
+***********

+Whether a simulation is deterministic will depend on what plaform you run on in addition to what settings/methods you use.
+For instance, as of this writing, using PME on the Reference, OpenCL, and double-precision CUDA will result in deterministic simulations.
+Single-precision CUDA and CPU platforms are not deterministic in this case.
+However, none of this behavior is guaranteed in future versions.
+In many cases it will still result in an identical trajectory.
+If determinism is a critical for your needs, you should carefully check to ensure that your settings and platform allow for this.

 .. _using-openmm-with-software-written-in-languages-other-than-c++: